cloudfoundry-community/eirini-on-microk8s/README.md

 # WARNING
 The setup is broken since when eirinifs was moved to [attic](https://github.com/cloudfoundry-attic/eirinifs).
 Temporary fix would be adding `-L` to `curl` [here](https://github.com/cloudfoundry-incubator/bits-service-release/blob/99e4b0b/docker/eirini-rootfs-downloader/eirini-rootfs-downloader.sh#L62).
-Proper fix will be switching to KubeCF.
+Proper fix will be switching to KubeCF or cf-for-k8s.

 # How to use
 ## Setting up